actiquest-dev/actiquest.github.io/README.md

 ---

 ## Product Release
 Actiq app beta is set to launch in Q2 2023.
 Register to take a part in AI by AI (Athletes incentivization by AI) program which is started in Q4 of 2023 to stay informed and register your interest.

+We plan to run AI managed DAO and unique incentivizing algorithm for athletes while athletes will train AI to get monetary incentives.

+First phase: AI coaching engine training, starts in Q4 2023 Second phase: live workouts with AI coach aka Running_Man, starts in Q1 2024.

 Follow the link and fill the form: https://actiq.xyz/earlybird.html#Step%201

 ---